linuxha/Humbug/README.md

 6800.

 If anyone has a copy of the Humbug ROMs for the 6800, please share!
-We can disassemble them and finally get a working set for the 6800.
-The 6809 & 68K family sources are available.
+We can disassemble them and finally get a working set for the 6800, the 6801, the 6809 & 68K family.

 # Table of Contents